-Assuming this bill is signed into law, Florida will become by far the most enforcement-friendly state in the country for non-competes and garden leave provisions starting July 1, 2025.
-(Arguably, it already was, but this law would go substantially further than the current Florida restrictive covenants statute.)
-Employers should prepare for this new day by considering the following three steps:
+Florida has cemented its reputation as the most enforcement-friendly state in the country for noncompetes and garden leave provisions starting July 1.
+(Arguably, it already was, but this law goes substantially further than the current Florida restrictive covenants statute.)
+Employers should adapt to this new day by considering the following three steps: